The skin is the body’s largest organ. It protects your body from infection but is also susceptible to infection.

 You may do the following to reduce the symptoms of skin infection:

 Common antibiotics do not work on certain strains of bacteria, such as methicillin-resistant staphylococcus aureus (MRSA).
-For proper treatment, it is advisable to consult your doctor.
+For proper treatment, it is advisable to consult your doctor or go for skin cancer screening in Singapore.

 Frequent hand washing is one of the best practices to prevent skin infections.